Sunnfast/simple-calculator/README.md

 However, I found that the colors were a bit too dull for my tastes and based my palatte off of the color teal instead.
 The 'branding' of the design was based on Tolkien's The Lord of the Rings universe.

-### The challenge
+### Functionality

 Users should be able to:

-- add, subtract, divide, and multiply pairs of numbers
+- Add, subtract, divide, and multiply pairs of numbers
-- receive an error message if they attempt to divide by zero
+- Receive an error message if they attempt to divide by zero
-- use negative numbers and decimals (in progress!)
+- Use negative numbers and decimals (in progress!)

 ### Screenshot